yi-miao/yi-miao/README.md

 Hello, my name is Yi Miao (miaoyi@rogers.com), BSc, MSc.

 I used to be an electronic engineer and professional software developer before working as a consultant at
-BMO, CIBC, TD, Sociabank and State Street for about 20 years on Risk Technology.
+BMO, CIBC, TD, Sociabank and State Street for about 20 years on Financial Risk Technology.

-With my education background of Electrical Engineering, PhD research on Intelligent Agent and certified SCSA,
+With my education background on Electrical Engineering, PhD research on Intelligent Agent and certified SCSA,
 OCP DBA, SCEA, PMP and CIM many years ago, I recently have chance to persue my interests in some areas of
-Data Science focused on Computer Vision, Machine Learning and Animation perticularly.
+Data Science focused on Computer Vision, Machine Learning and Gaming perticularly.

 BSc EE, Nanjing University of Science and Technology, 1983
 MSc EE, Beijing University of Aeronautics and Astronautics, 1989